rachel-labri-tipton/the-community-project-frontend/README.md

 **This is my fourth and final project for GA's Software Engineering Immersive course.**

-**I built a full-stack application** with a Python Django REST framework API and a React frontend with Tailwind styling.
+I built a **full-stack application with a Python Django REST framework API and a React frontend with Tailwind styling**.
 It's called The Community Project, and the idea was to make a template for a potential community website that I might build for friends or future clients looking to build an online community.

 *Here's a quick look at The Community Project homepage:*